 Tourist Information:

-Your first stop should be to the Dublin Tourism Centre on Suffolk Street (at the north end of Grafton Street).
+Your first stop should be to the Dublin Visitors’ Centre at 14 Upper O’Connell Street Upper, D01 WP59 or on-line at www.visitdublin.com.
 There you will be able to collect maps of Dublin and other information with staff on hand to answer any queries.

 Getting to and from the Airport

 There are a range of options to travel to and from Dublin Airport.
-While there is no direct rail link to the city centre there are frequent buses and taxis available for travel to/from the city centre.
+While there is no direct rail link to the city centre there are frequent buses and taxis available for travel to/from the city centre (the ‘Aircoach’ and ‘Airlink’ being the fastest options).
 The journey takes approximately 30-40 minutes.
 Click here for details.

 Other transport: